 This year marked the complete implementation of the K to 12 program in the Junior High School Department.

 In partnership with Scholastic, Inc. OLOPSC adopted a key literacy program, Reading Enrichment and Assessment Program (REAP) for the Kinder 2, Grade School and High School.
 Alongside the program was the provision of the Scholastic Reading Centers.

-On June 16, 2015, OLOPSC was issued the Government Permit to offer Senior High School programs – Science, Technology, Engineering and Math (STEM), Accountancy, Business and Management (ABM), Humanities and Social Sciences (HUMSS), and General Academic Strand (GAS) under the Academic Track and Tour Guiding Services, and Bread and Pastry Production under the Technology-Vocational-Livelihood Tracks.
+On June 16, 2015, OLOPSC was issued the Government Permit to offer Senior High School programs – Science, Technology, Engineering and Math (STEM), Accountancy, Business and Management (ABM), Humanities and Social Sciences (HUMSS), and General Academic Strand (GAS) under the Academic Track; Tour Guiding Services and Bread and Pastry Production Strands under the Technical-Vocational-Livelihood Track.